 GDFRL rescued Amos from a county shelter on the same day he was scheduled to be euthanized.
-He has no eyes, is on antibiotics for infected eye sockets, has intestinal parasites, was covered in fleas, needs to gain weight, is beginning heart worm treatment, and his chest xrays to evaluate the health of his heart and pulmonary vessels showed us that he also has been shot before with a shot gun.
+He has no eyes, was on antibiotics for infected eye sockets, had intestinal parasites, was covered in fleas, needed to gain weight, is being treated for heartworms, and his chest xrays to evaluate the health of his heart and pulmonary vessels showed us that he also has been shot before with a shot gun.
 You can still see the shot inside of him in the xrays!
 He has healed since the shooting and is doing just fine, and the vet does not expect any complications to his health from that.

 Despite what it appears this boy has been through in his life, he is a dream!
 He is a truly gentle soul who loves people and other dogs.
 He is a cuddler!

-Because of all his medical needs, which he is already being treated for, we could use a little help with his expenses.
-After his health improves a bit, he will then have surgery for his neuter.
-He will also require several months of being on doxycycline for his heart worm treatment, which adds up quickly.
+Because of all his medical needs, we could use a little help with his expenses.
+In addition to his surgery, he will also require several months of being on doxycycline for his heart worm treatment, which adds up quickly.
 Donations are tax-deductible.